Slava Marlow: Personal life

 Artyom Artyomovich Gotlib was born on October 27, 1999, in Novosibirsk, Russia.
-His parents divorced when he was a young child.
+His parents divorced when he was young.
 His father, Artyom Markovich Gotlib, is the deputy director of the Moscow Museum of the History of the Gulag and a member of the Russian Federation Union of Journalists and the Russian Geographical Society.
 His mother works as a psychotherapist.

 On October 27, 2012, he graduated from a music school, where he focused on piano and saxophone.

 In 2018, after leaving school, he moved to St. Petersburg.
 There, he entered the Institute of Film and Television in the Faculty of Screen Arts and studied towards a degree in Film and Television Production.
 In 2019, he went on academic leave and moved to Moscow.
 On March 10, 2021, he was expelled from this school for an undisclosed reason.

-In a September 28, 2021, interview, Slava announced that he and Russian blogger Karina Karambeybi have been dating since February 2021.
-She was also featured in his music video for You Burn Like Fire.
+In December 2021, Marlow underwent a hair transplant.

 Career

 2015-2019: beginning

 In 2015, Slava began experimenting with beatmaking.

 On August 8, 2016, he created his YouTube channel.
-Among his first uploads were the music videos Donat (2016) and King of Snapchat (2017).
+Among his first uploads were the music videos "Donat" (2016) and "King of Snapchat" (2017).

-In April 2019, he co-founded the satirical music group Malchugeng along with N.Masteroff and Stephen Pie.
+In April 2019, he co-founded the satirical music group Malchugeng along with N. Masteroff and Stephen Pie.
 Together, they released two albums: My Gang, which was recorded in 12 hours, and Back and Forth, which was recorded in one day.

 On July 27, 2019, Slava released his first solo album Opening under the pseudonym Manny.
 The album did not receive much attention, gaining fewer than 10,000 listeners.